qbytx/dibu-p-api/src/data/models/migration-0.md

       "item_quantity": "integer" // Quantity of the item owned.
     }
   ],
-  "starCount": "integer",  // Total number of stars the user has accumulated.
-  "dibuPoints": "integer", // Points awarded to the user for various actions/achievements.
   "stats": {
     "stars": "integer", // Any other relevant stats can be added here.
     "coins": "integer", // Any other relevant stats can be added here.